dipanshuupreti/master-slave-selection-demo/README.md

 ## How to verify-
-    The instance having Ephemeral znode with lowest sequence number will be the master and would run the scheduler to perfrom action you can check for this log statement in logs - "I am the master, will do the action"
+    The instance having Ephemeral znode with lowest sequence number will be the master and would run the scheduler to perform action you can check for this log statement in logs - "I am the master, will do the action"